Available in Classic and VPC

 - The Content MD5 value for the bucket with object lock has to be added to the header when uploading a file.

-When the Lock management pop-up window is displayed, the following items can be set.
+- When the Lock management popup is displayed, the following items can be set:

-- Maximum retention period: This is the maximum retention period allowed by the bucket.
-0 to 365 days can be set.
+- Maximum retention period: You can set the maximum retention period allowed for the bucket between 0 and 365 days.

-- Default retention period: This is the default retention period applied when objects are stored in the bucket.
-0 to 365 days can be set.
-A retention period can be set for each file when saving objects later.
+- Default retention period: You can set the default retention period applied when objects are stored in the bucket between 0 and 365 days, and you can configure a different retention period later when you store objects.

 There are two types of hosting features available.

-- Static website hosting: Uses the bucket endpoint as web address.
+- Static website hosting: Use the bucket endpoint as a website address.
 All files in the bucket must be set as disclosed in order to be able to access the content of the website endpoint.

-- Redirect requests for files: Redirects requests to another bucket or domain.
+- Redirect request for files: Redirect requests to another bucket or domain.

-- When the Static website hosting pop-up window is displayed, click
+- When the Static website hosting popup is displayed, click

 - Enter the setting content according to the selected type.

-- Index file: This is the main page for the website, and it is a required field.
+- Index file: Default page of the website and required field.

-- Error file: Sets the user error page to return when an error occurs.
+- Error file: Configure a custom error page to return when an error occurs.

-- Set the following items if you've chosen to redirect request for files.
+- Set the following items if you have selected redirect request for files:

-- Protocol: Select either None, http, https according to the environment.
+- Protocol: Select either None, http, or https depending on your environment.

-- Check the bucket website endpoint and click the [OK] button.
+- Check the bucket website endpoint and click [OK].

 - Click